floyd-run/engine/docs/bookings.md

 ### What happens on create

 1. Validates the resource belongs to the service
-2. If the service has a policy, evaluates it (working hours, duration, grid, etc.)
+2. If the service has a policy, evaluates it (working hours, duration, grid, buffers, etc.)
+3. If the policy defines buffers, expands the allocation's time window (see [Buffers](#buffers))
-3. Checks for time conflicts on the resource
+4. Checks for time conflicts on the resource
-4. Creates a booking with `status=hold` and `expiresAt` (default: 15 minutes from now)
+5. Creates a booking with `status=hold` and `expiresAt` (default: 15 minutes from now)
-5. Creates an allocation linked to the booking
+6. Creates an allocation linked to the booking

 ### Creating as confirmed